anoadragon453/matrix-reminder-bot/README.md

 Edit the config file.
 The `matrix` section must be modified at least.

 #### (Optional) Set up a Postgres database

-By default, matrix-reminder-bot uses SQLite as its storage backend.
-This is fine for a few hundred users, but if you plan to support a much higher volume of requests, you may consider using Postgres as a database backend instead.

 Create a postgres user and database for matrix-reminder-bot: